graphcore/examples/speech/conformer/pytorch/README.md

-# Pytorch [Conformer](https://arxiv.org/abs/2005.08100) on IPU, this project is slightly different from the original paper, in which there are slight changes to the configuration of ipu.
+# PyTorch [Conformer](https://arxiv.org/abs/2005.08100) on IPU, this project is slightly different from the original paper, in which there are slight changes to the configuration of ipu.

 ## Environment setup